Ed Ricketts: Ecology

-Ricketts' subsequent book, Sea of Cortez, is almost two separate books.
+Ricketts' book Sea of Cortez is almost two separate books.
 The first section is a narrative, co-written by Steinbeck and Ricketts (Ricketts kept a daily journal during the expedition; Steinbeck edited the journal into the narrative section of the book).
-Later, the narrative was published alone as The Log From the Sea of Cortez, without Ricketts's name.
+Later, the narrative was published alone as The Log from the Sea of Cortez, without Ricketts's name.
 The remainder of the book, about 300 pages, is an "Annotated Phyletic Catalog" of specimens collected.
 This section was Ricketts' work alone.
 It was presented in the traditional taxonomic arrangement, but with numerous notes on ecological observations.

 Ricketts pursued pathfinding studies in quantitative ecology, analyzing the Monterey sardine fishery.
 In a 1947 article in the Monterey Peninsula Herald, he documented sardine harvests, described sardine ecology, and noted that harvests were declining as fishing intensity increased.
 When the sardines became depleted and the industry was destroyed, Ricketts explained what had happened to the sardines: "They're in cans."

-The research Ricketts did on sardines was a seminal application of ecology to fisheries science, but it was not published as an academic paper.
+The research Ricketts did on sardines was an application of ecology to fisheries science, but it was not published as an academic paper.
 He is not widely recognized by fisheries scientists.
-The prominent fisheries scientist Daniel Pauly comments: “That’s probably due to the fact that his stuff isn’t widely available...
+The prominent fisheries scientist Daniel Pauly comments: "That's probably due to the fact that his stuff isn't widely available...
 This is strange, but fisheries scientists so far as they are trained do extraordinarily little ecology...
-I will not publish a paper on pelagics without now mentioning Ricketts”.
+I will not publish a paper on pelagics without now mentioning Ricketts".

 The Monterey Bay Aquarium Research Institute deploys a four kilometer depth rated remotely operated vehicle named in honor of Ricketts's work, the ROV Doc Ricketts.